tsukumijima/typio-form-recovery-reboot/README.md

-# Typio Form Recovery
+# Typio Form Recovery Reboot

-This repository is the source code for a modified version of [Typio Form Recovery](https://chrome.google.com/webstore/detail/typio-form-recovery/djkbihbnjhkjahbhjaadbepppbpoedaa), which was long broken due to the discontinuation of the `Event.path` API in Chrome 109.
+This repository is the source code for a modified version of [Typio Form Recovery](https://chrome.google.com/webstore/detail/typio-form-recovery/djkbihbnjhkjahbhjaadbepppbpoedaa).

 The original repository is at https://github.com/ctsstc/typio-form-recovery-reboot, but due to the upgrade to Vue 3.x and other reckless changes, some of the code that used to work no longer works.
 Given the number of changes from Vue 2.x -> 3.x, the magnitude of the changes, and my lack of familiarity with this code, it does not seem practical to switch to Vue 3.x.

 In this forked repository, my priority was to keep the dependencies updated to minor versions and keep the usability as before.
+Since Chrome deprecated Manifest V2 extensions in 2025, this fork has been migrated to Manifest V3 as of version 4.0.0.

 Please submit feedback or bugs on the [Issues](https://github.com/tsukumijima/typio-form-recovery-reboot/issues) page.

 ## Manifest V3

-This fork now targets Chrome Extension Manifest V3.
+As of version 4.0.0, this fork targets Chrome Extension Manifest V3.
+Chrome fully removed support for Manifest V2 extensions in 2025, making this migration necessary.

 The core Typio behavior remains the same:

 - Typio auto-saves form input locally in `chrome.storage.local`
 - Typio can recover lost input after reloads, crashes, or accidental navigation